Patricia Jaffray Scholarship

 At the June 2010 Spirit of Summer fundraiser for the American Museum of Asmat Art at the University of St. Thomas, the University raised funds to support a scholarship fund in honor of Patricia Jaffray.
 Her lifelong work for the arts and education in the Twin Cities is well known.
 A Trustee of the University until her passing, she was enthusiastic about many causes, including international education.
-For these reasons, these scholarships were named in honor of her and her work in the community and university.
+For these reasons, this scholarship was named in honor of her and her work in the community and university.

 This scholarship, in the amount of $2500, is for an undergraduate or graduate art history student to research and write on Asmat art or culture in their capstone Senior Paper or Qualifying Paper.
 The paper will conform to departmental guidelines for these papers and should be a substantive exploration of an issue or theme in Asmat art, and will include a presentation at the departmental research symposium.